eclipse-langium/langium/packages/langium-vscode/README.md

 # Langium Support for VS Code

-This extension contributes a language server for the [Langium](https://langium.org) grammar declaration language.
-It is built with Langium itself.
+This extension contributes support for the [Langium](https://langium.org) grammar declaration language.
+The underlying language server is built with Langium itself.

-Contributed features:
+## Language Features

  * Syntax highlighting
  * Completion
  * Diagnostics